Concepts

 - Asynchronous replication : Continuous copying of your virtual machines without impacting production performance

-- Geographical separation : Storage of replicas in a different availability zone from the source
+- Geographic separation : Storage of replicas in an availability zone different from the source

-- Regulatory compliance : Compliance with backup and business continuity requirements
+- Regulatory compliance : Adherence to backup and business continuity requirements

 Advantages of Replication